 Should an evaluation result in a review decision of "unsatisfactory," the candidate will receive guidance in putting together an action plan for improvement from the Department Chair, Dean, and/or the Chancellor.
-In the case of an "unsatisfactory" quinquennial, the review period for an immediately subsequent quinquennial will not include the 5-year period covered by the earlier "unsatisfactory" quinquennial.
+In the case of an "unsatisfactory" quinquennial, the review period for an immediately subsequent quinquennial will not include the period covered by the previous "unsatisfactory" quinquennial.